 Quality Early Learning: Nurturing Children’s Potential synthesizes the evidence across disciplines and charts a forward course for quality ECE.
 The authors provide the latest evidence on how young children learn most effectively and how ECE programs can foster children’s natural ability and motivation to learn.
 It offers guidance for policy makers on policy design and implementation including what elements of ECE to prioritize in resource- and capacity-constrained settings in LMICs.

-Link to the volume Quality Early Learning: Nurturing Children’s Potential
+Link to the volume can be found here: Quality Early Learning: Nurturing Children’s Potential

 Briefs summarizing the key messages for each chapter can be found below: